alittek/AC31007-AgileProject/Sprint 1/README.md

 ---

-## Day 1 [Monday, January 25] - Scrum Meeting summary
+## Day 2 [Tuesday, January 26] - Scrum Meeting summary
 The Scrum Master for this meeting was Emilija Budryte

 ### Members Present:
-Rokas, Jokubas, Alina, Calum, Skye, Andres, Emilija
+Rokas, Jokubas, Alina, Calum, Skye, Emilija

 ### Members Not Present:
--
+Andres
+P.S.
+He joined in the very end of the meeting, Emilija presented a quick summary to him.

 ### Apologies:
--

-### Summary of Conversation/woke done:
+### Summary of Conversation
-Since it was a first day of our sprint, our scrum meeting took longer and we worked on a sprint planning.
-During the session we reviewed the priority sorting activity that we carried out on yesterday (on Sunday), made some changes to it and then created a sprint backlog - first we added the most important user stories, split the user stories into smaller tasks and assigned roles to every task.
-We also agreed on the software that we will be using.
+Raised question - codding style.
+Solution - usage of ctrl+alt+L.
+Alina presented a summary of the changes made to the product backlog (could be seen on GitHub).
+Team updated the sprint backlog and finalised Day 1.
+Rokas' demo on Angular and Spring framework yesterday was very beneficial to everyone.
+All team members successfully managed to set up the environment and started working on their tasks afterwards.
+No one faced any other major issues regarding the development.
+Plan for today - keep working on the same tasks.
 ---